kkwong44/wordpuzzles/README.md

 * Modify leader board to include player’s name
 * Increase grid size and ability to change size based on the word length
 * Build an extensive list of words with length beyond 5 letters
-* Add extra hidden words in puzzel
+* Add extra hidden words in puzzle
 ___
 ## Data Model